hyperionian/cloudformation-example/README.md

 ## Overview

-The templates create the following infrastructure.
+At the moment, this template launch stacks from ap-southeast-2 region and they create the following infrastructure.

 ### VPC with NAT instance, 2 subnets, a jumphost (bastion host), and a private hosted DNS name.
 [![cloudformation-launch-stack](diagrams/stack-launch.png)](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-2#/stacks/new?stackName=SplunkEnterprisePrivate&templateURL=http://cybersociety.s3.amazonaws.com/cf-templates/vpc-nat-jumphost.template)